4dn-dcic/Submit4DN/README.md

 to get an account and [learn how to generate and save a key](https://data.4dnucleome.org/help/submitter-guide/getting-started-with-submissions#getting-connection-keys-for-the-4dn-dcic-servers).

 ## Generating data submission forms
-To create the data submission xls forms, you can use `get_field_info`.
+To create the data submission excel workbook, you can use `get_field_info`.

 It will accept the following parameters:
 ~~~~